 Day 5: Proverbs 31:10-31 and Proverbs 5:15-19 Read both.
 Proverbs 31 describes a capable, trusted, honored partner.
 Proverbs 5 calls spouses to find their delight in each other.
 What would it look like to honor and delight in your spouse today?

 Day 6: Colossians 3:12-14 "Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you."
+What are you bearing?
 What do you need to forgive?

 Day 7: Ruth 1:16-17 Read Ruth's words to Naomi: "Where you go I will go, and where you stay I will stay."
 Though this is spoken between a daughter-in-law and mother-in-law, it is one of the most powerful expressions of covenant faithfulness in Scripture.
 Write your own version.
 What would you say to your spouse about the nature of your commitment?